 - DBAB–Deutsche Bank Alex Brown

 - NMRA–Nomura Securities

-Level II quotes provide a wealth of benefits for day traders.
+Level 2 quotes provide a wealth of benefits for day traders.
 These include:

 - The trader can discern when the big boys are in action because professional traders and large institutional players use different market makers than retail traders.

 - Scouring through ECN order sizes for irregularities can give you a clue as to whether there are large buyers trying to use a smokescreen for their buying activity (suggesting the stock is in favor).

 - Identifying an ax and trading with them can significantly enhance your odds of making a successful trade.

 - Large traders frequently make trades between the bid and ask and take a small loss as a result whenever they need to get out of a stock in time before everything goes south.
 A high frequency of such trades can act as a warning to the trader that a strong trend is about to come to an end.

 As with everything else in the stock markets, there are plenty of tricks and deceptions in Level II trading.
 Here are the most common: